ethereum/consensus-specs/specs/merge/beacon-chain.md

 Let `application_state_transition(application_state: ApplicationState, beacon_chain_data: BeaconChainData, application_payload: ApplicationPayload) -> None` be the transition function of ethereum application state.
 The body of the function is implementation dependant.

-*Note*: `application_state_transition` must throw `AssertionError` if either transition itself or post-transition verifications has failed.
+*Note*: `application_state_transition` must throw `AssertionError` if either the transition itself or one of the post-transition verifications has failed.

 ##### `process_application_payload`